Duhaume/home-assitant-boulderbar-integration/README.md

-# Get information about boulderbar climbing gym capacity
+# Get information about austrian boulderbar climbing gym capacity

 A sensor platform which allows you to get information about your favourite boulderbar climbing gym capacity